GoogleCloudPlatform/deploymentmanager-samples/community/lustre/README.md

 * external_ips\* - True/False, Lustre nodes have external IP addresses.
 If false then a Cloud NAT is setup as a NAT gateway
 * vpc_net - Define this field, and the vpc_subnet field, to deploy the Lustre cluster to an existing VPC
 * vpc_subnet - Existing VPC subnet to deploy Lustre cluster to
-* shared_vpc_host_proj - Defien this field, as well as the vpc_net and vpc_subnet fields, to deploy the cluster to a Shared VPC
+* shared_vpc_host_proj - Define this field, as well as the vpc_net and vpc_subnet fields, to deploy the cluster to a Shared VPC

 #### Filesystem Configuration
 * fs_name - Lustre filesystem name